 C- Social networking: Interact with others by sharing and creating create content through online communities like Facebook, Twitter, LinkedIn, and even forums that relate to your subject matter.
 It can be used to promote your brand or event, tell participants and audiences at large about your product or event, gauge what others think about your event, attract new participants, and build relationships with your existing participants.
 You have to make everything you do shareable.
 And if you want them to share it, you need to make sure they can find it with a simple search and that your content is valuable for your intended audience.

-Interruption marketing is paid ads that are found on the right-hand side at Facebook, the paid ads at the top and on the right-hand side of Google results and the sponsored hashtags (#) and accounts on the right-hand side and updates at Twitter.
+Interruption marketing consists of paid ads that are found on the right-hand side at Facebook, the paid ads at the top of Google results and the sponsored hashtags (#) and accounts on the right-hand side and updates at Twitter.
 Ask most web users and the majority of them will tell you that they simply ignore these ads.

 Inbound marketing, however, works quite well, although it is more about earning people’s interest rather than buying it.
 It’s much better to be the first organic result on Google rather than one of the paid results.
 The former is not always easy to attain, but with the right plan of action, it is certainly doable.

 Optimization is not strictly for content; it’s important that you optimize your website as well.
 Your landing pages need to be user-friendly and straight to the point.
-If you want to ensure the most signups or registrations for your event, for example, you need to make sure that your landing page drives the right message home.
-This is where your unique selling proposition, a video or slideshow of images, the benefits of attending your meeting, client testimonials, and a solid call to action.
+If you want to secure the most signups or registrations for your event, for example, you need to make sure that your landing page drives the right message home.
+This is where your unique selling proposition, a video or slideshow of images, the benefits of attending your meeting, client testimonials, and a solid call to action all come together.

 Too often, businesses think that social media requires nothing more than merely a few posts on the varying social networks and not much else, but there is a lot more to being present on social networks as an organization or conference.
-If you are promoting a conference, for example, you can’t simply push the link on Twitter every day until conference time; you need to be ever-present, engaging, and answer any questions by attendees, as well as prospects.
+If you are promoting a conference, for example, you can’t simply publish the link to the registration page on Twitter every day until conference time; you need to be ever-present and engaging, making sure to answer any questions by attendees and prospects.
 Did you know that 42% of customers who complain to businesses on social media expect a 60-minute response time?
-Why?
-Because they usually get a response in that time.
+This is because is has become the norm to receive a response in that time.
 You need to make sure you’re present and available to answer your participants’ inquiries.

-There are many elements that come with a great digital marketing plan so make sure you begin planning your event with the right strategy and implement the right tools well before the event date.
-We offer a one on one, one-hour assessment of your digital marketing plan or are available to answer any related questions and provide advice on how to get started on digital marketing for your event or organization.
+There are many elements that come with a great digital marketing plan, so make sure you begin planning your event with the right strategy and implement the right tools well before the event date.
+We offer a one-on-one, one-hour assessment of your digital marketing plan, and we are also available to answer any related questions and provide advice on how to get started on digital marketing for your event or organization.
 Feel free to pick our brains.
 Contact sensov/ event marketing today and see how we can help.